Ulanda Mtamba: Life

 Mtamba became the President of Limbe's Rotary International club in 2023.
-She is the first woman to serve in that role in Limbe.
+She was the first woman to serve in that role in Limbe.
 Her club announced the completion of three years work to manage the watershed in the Machinga District.
 Her club had led the work and it will improve the lives of 2,500 people.

 She became one of the thirteen African women named as part of the BBC's 100 Women in 2023.
-Three of the other BBC 100 women visited her area as they are were also concerned about the education of girls in Malawi.
+Three of the other BBC 100 women visited her area as they were also concerned about the education of girls in Malawi.
 Michelle Obama, Melinda French Gates, and Amal Clooney visited a Malawian secondary school in November 2023.
 Obama said that she had heard of the work done in supporting girls education and that her foundation had funded AGE Africa since 2018.
 Accounts of the visit included quotes from all four of the BBC 100 women.
 Mtamba, as the country director for AGE Africa, noted that the visit of the other three showed the importance of their work.

 Mtamba went on with those three to a meeting at the Centre for the Book in South Africa chaired by the former First Lady of South Africa and Mozambique Graça Machel.
 They, Tanzanian Rebeca Gyumi, Liberian Lakshmi Moore, Malian film director Kadiatou Konaté, Malawian Memory Banda, representatives of the Women Lawyers Association of Malawi and Faith Mwangi-Powell of Girls Not Brides discussed the visit and the problem of child marriage.